Platform-OS/platformos-documentation/pages/getting-started/transactables/managing-transactable.md

 {% endraw %}

-Which would re-use current_user graph query created in previous step, and will require a new `graph_queries/get_project.graphql`:
+Which would re-use the current_user graph query created in the previous step, and will require a new `graph_queries/get_project.graphql`:

 ```graphql
 query client_projects($creator_id: ID!, $slug: String!) {